Costa Rica Coastal Real Estate: Guide to Beachfront, Ocean View & Investment Opportunities

 Types of Costa Rica Coastal Properties

 Costa Rica offers a diverse range of real estate options, including beachfront homes, luxury condos, and investment properties, particularly in the Guanacaste region.
-Property prices in Costa Rica can vary significantly, with condos starting around $150,000 and luxury beachfront properties exceeding $2 million.
+Property values vary significantly depending on location, views, beach access, amenities, construction quality, and available infrastructure.
+Coastal buyers can find everything from entry-level condominiums to luxury beachfront estates and large development parcels.

 | Type | Best For | Notes |